EagleBlood/C-Core/README.md

   <img src="./img/dashboard1.PNG" alt="dashboard">
 </p>

 Clicking on listed devices will expand detailed information about picked device.
 The chart displays historical data for the selected device.
-Thanks to the xxx plugin, you can freely move and zoom the chart for in-depth data analysis.
+Thanks to the [chartjs-plugin-zoom](https://www.chartjs.org/chartjs-plugin-zoom/latest/) plugin, you can freely move and zoom the chart for in-depth data analysis.

 <p align="center">
   <img src="./img/dashboard2.PNG" alt="dashboardDetails">